ChromoBacterium/VBscript_Ejector/README.md

 # How to Kill Process
 Your computer will shut down anyways.
 Need I say more?
 # What won't you be responsible for any damages?
-This is "virus" is meant to be a safe-and stupid-prank program.
+This "virus" is meant to be a safe-and stupid-prank program.
 I only wrote it.
 I did not deploy it (other than my own computer).